See an updated tutorial how to import a transaction file into Xero.

 And when you convert to CSV, select Xero, as a 'CSV Target' for your CSV file.
 So the file will be properly formatted for Xero.
-If your CSV file downloaded from your Online Banking, maybe you would need to map it.
+If your CSV file is downloaded from your Online Banking, maybe you would need to map it.

 So first, click on 'Accounting' and then click on 'Bank accounts'.
 Now you have to select a Bank account or Credit Card account to import transactions into.

 So, for example, you have a Checking account.
 Look for the 'Manually import a statement' or click on 'Manage Account' and look for the link 'Import a Statement'.
 In your accounting software, look for "Upload a bank file" or similar links to upload the created CSV file.

 Click the 'Browse' button and select a CSV file.

 Then click the 'Import' button.

 Map your CSV file to Xero transaction fields.
 Make sure that you are converting correctly a CSV file.
 You can review the transactions before importing them into the Xero account.

 Names, like 'Date', 'Amount', 'Payee', 'Description', 'Reference', 'Check number' are from the CSV file.
 So when you create a CSV file with ProperSoft converter and you select the option 'CSV Target' as Xero, it will add the header column names to the CSV file.
-So it's easier than to map it when you import into Xero.
+So it's easier than to map it when you import it into Xero.
 And another thing it will name the columns that Xero can understand automatically map.
-So, in this case, Date automatically mapped to transaction 'Date', Amount automatically mapped to transaction 'Amount', Payee to 'Payee' and Description to 'Description'.
+So, in this case, Date automatically mapped to transaction 'Date', Amount automatically mapped to transaction 'Amount', Payee to 'Payee', and Description to 'Description'.

 Create 'Reference', select 'Check Number' and now you can review transactions if you like.
 Click 'Next' and you can see Dates, Amounts, you can see how they will be in Xero.